Joe-Kraemer/msu-mod-3/README.md

+#msu-mod-3

-# Password Generator Starter Code
+## Password Generator Starter Code

+## Why?
+I created this password generator so that employees with sensitive data can generate new passwords efficiently.